bodik/sner4/README.md

 Parsers are used to import agent output data (zip archives) produced by modules.
 See the `server storage import` for help.
-Parsers can also import default output formats of various security tools and scanners (currently: nmap, nessus).
+Parsers can also import default output formats of various security tools and scanners.

 #### Server: Visuals